A general guide for fishing help in our area.

 The Hats and Barrels is a notorious and deadly reef.
 The tide runs fast out here and the area can not be fished on the larger tides.
 The sea bed ranges from depths of 60 metres to 2 metres at high water, with rocks exposed above the water on low tides.
 Huge pinnacles of rock below hold collosal shoals of voracious Pollock, Coalfish, Cod and Bass, This area can be hugely productive.
 We mainly fish with the boat drifting and use artificial lures.
 Expect tackle losses, so bring lots of 10 oz leads but you will be catching lots of quality fish !

 The Smalls Lighthouse marks the outer edge of the reef system and is noted for it`s fine fishing but is also remembered for a macabre incident in 1800 which caused a change in lighthouse staffing policy.
 The two man team, Thomas Howell and Thomas Griffith, were known to be unhappy and quarrel.
 When Griffith died in a freak accident, Howell feared that if he buried the body at sea he may be suspected of murder.
 Soon the body began to decompose so Howell built a makeshift coffin and lashed it to the outside of the lighthouse.
 Strong winds tore the coffin apart and an arm of the body became exposed and waved in the wind in such a way that it seemed to be beckoning.
 Working alone and with the decaying corpse of his colleague outside beckoning to him, Howell managed to keep the lamp lit until he was finally relieved from duty.
-It was said that the incident had such a profound affect on him that he was unrecognisable to some of his friends.
+It was said that the incident had such a profound impact on him that he was unrecognisable to some of his friends.
 After this incident all British lighthouse were manned with 3 persons until automation in the 1980`s.
 The Smalls lighthouse is the most remote light maintained by Trinity House.

 Other notable reef areas that we fish include the Bishops & Clerks at Ramsay Island, the Wild Goose Race and St Govans.